Exact non-stationary solutions of the Euler equations in two and three dimensions: The Euler-Arnold Framework and Gerneralized Coriolis Force

 \section{The Euler-Arnold Framework and Gerneralized Coriolis Force}

-The purpose of this section is to motivate Theorem~\ref{simultaneous eigenvalue to euler solution} by exhibiting it as an application of a more general correspondence between Euler-Arnold dynamics and a class of modified equations incorporating a generalized Coriolis force.
+The purpose of this section is to motivate Theorem~\ref{simultaneous eigenvalue to euler solution} and exhibit it as an application of a more general correspondence between Euler-Arnold dynamics and a class of modified equations incorporating a generalized Coriolis force.

-As recalled in the introduction, the geometric approach to hydrodynamics initiated by Arnold~\cite{arnold1966sur} models the configuration space of an ideal fluid as the Lie group of volume-preserving diffeomorphisms.
+As recalled in the introduction, the geometric approach to hydrodynamics initiated by Arnold~\cite{arnold2013differential} models the configuration space of an ideal fluid as the Lie group of volume-preserving diffeomorphisms.
 This group is endowed with a right-invariant Riemannian metric obtained by equipping its Lie algebra—the space of divergence-free vector fields—with the $L^2$ inner product corresponding to kinetic energy.
 When reduced to the Lie algebra, the associated geodesic equation coincides with the Euler equations of ideal hydrodynamics~\eqref{euler}.
 While this framework motivates our results, we now work in a more general setting.

 Let $\G$ be a Lie group with Lie algebra $\g$ and identity element $e$.
 For $\sigma\in\G$, define the right and left translations

 The adjoint action of $\G$ on $\g$ is defined by

 and the adjoint action of $\g$ on itself is given, for $u\in\g$, by